-You must submit all assignments before the due date.
-However, if you are unable to complete an assignment, project step, or quiz on time for any reason, you may notify the TA that you plan to resubmit it within 3 days (you can notify them by email or in the Canvas comment with your submission).
-If you submit a partial fulfillment of the requirements before the due date and then resubmit a revision within 3 days, your grade will reflect your final submission.
-If you do not resubmit within 3 days, your grade will reflect your original (potentially incomplete) submission.
-The exceptions to this are project step drafts, draft reviews, extra credit assignments and the final project step submission(the one that is due in the last week of the term!); these must be submitted on time and cannot be revised once the due date has passed.
+- 1. Notify the TA that you plan to resubmit it within 3 days (you can notify them by email or in the Canvas comment with your submission). - If you submit a partial fulfillment of the requirements before the due date and then resubmit a revision within 3 days, your grade will reflect your final submission.
+If you do not resubmit within 3 days, your grade will reflect your original (potentially incomplete) submission. - 3.
+The exceptions to this are project step drafts, draft reviews, extra credit assignments and the final project step submission(the one that is due in the last week of the term!); these must be submitted on time and cannot be revised once the due date has passed. - 4.
 If you do not submit your first version before the due date, you will receive 0 credit.
 Exceptions may be made for documented emergencies e.g. hospitalization.